 Prior to this she worked extensively in drama co-production for Southern Star, funding drama development and brokering international co-production deals for series.
 She has also worked for a number of leading entertainment companies including RKO, Viacom and London Weekend Television.

 She graduated from the University of Manchester with a degree in History.

-Caroline Hawkins is an award-winning filmmaker who joined OSF in 2004.
+Caroline Hawkins is an award-winning filmmaker who joined OSF in 2004 after a 13-year freelance career as a director.
 She is the creator of the international hit Meerkat Manor.
-Other credits include the three-part blue-chip natural history series Magical Land of Oz for BBC, ABC and PBS, Wild Korea, Secret Life of Farm Animals, Honey Badgers: Masters of Mayhem for BBC and PBS, Secret Life of Twins for ITV, Dogs Might Fly for Sky One and the four-season US docu-drama Fatal Attractions for Animal Planet.
+Other credits include the three-part blue-chip natural history series Magical Land of Oz for BBC, ABC and PBS, Wild Korea, Secret Life of Farm Animals, Honey Badgers: Masters of Mayhem for BBC and PBS, Secret Life of Twins for ITV, Dogs Might Fly for Sky One and the four-season US dramatised documentary series Fatal Attractions for Animal Planet.

 She produced her first feature film in 2008, Meerkat Manor: The Story Begins for Discovery Studios and The Weinstein Company.
 In 2012 she led OSF’s move into 3D with Meerkats 3D followed by Pandas 3D -The Journey Home, the IMAX version of which was screened throughout North America and Europe.

 In 2019 she was nominated for a BAFTA in the Single Documentary category for Driven: The Billy Monger Story (BBC).
 The film was also shortlisted for a Grierson and a Broadcast award.